Riddle: a GDPR compliant quiz maker (General Data Protection Regulation)

 For now, just sit tight.
 As a GDPR compliant quiz maker, we’ve got you covered:

 - Our Riddle embeds contain absolutely no tracking tools like Google Analytics or Facebook Pixels.

 - For Lead Generation data storage we offer 2 great options – storing on our servers or sending data to a tool of your choice

 - Creating a data processing agreement.
-You’ll be able to download, add your company info – then submit to us for signature.
+No need to make one yourself – you’ll be able to download, add your company info – then submit to us for signature.
 We will sign verifying that we are compliant with the GDPR.
-(Don’t worry – we will notify all customers once our lawyers are done writing this up.) – that is the only part that is missing, but hey, if you have a data processing agreement you want us to sign, send it our way to firstname.lastname@example.org – if you have no crazy clauses in there, we are happy to use yours until ours is ready 🙂
+(Don’t worry – we will notify all customers once our lawyers are done writing this up.)

-Data collection via our GDPR compliant quiz maker (lead gen 2.0):
+Data collection via our GDPR compliant quiz maker:

-Right – as we mentioned, we are rebuilding our lead collection tools from the ground up.
+Our lead collection tools have been rebuilt from the ground up.

 - Want to download quiz data and leads with a CSV or XLS file?

-- Option B: Store leads and data on your systems
+- Option B: Store leads and data yourself (Highly recommended!)

 - Riddle’s new lead generation processing features will let you: